 This deck has a more reliable Malygos combo, so many players have cut The Lich King from the list.
 He can still be worth including for the alternate win condition or just if you’re missing Alexstrasza.

-Juicy Psychmelon has possibilities if you add Dreampetal Florist and maybe The Lich King.
-Four mana to go grab Malygos and something that can reduce his cost by 7 could be strong.
-That sounds super gimmicky and half the time you’ll draw Alexstrasza instead of Malygos.
+Juicy Psychmelon has possibilities if you also add The Lich King.
+Four mana to go grab Malygos and something that can reduce his cost by 7, as well as a massive 8-drop Taunt could be strong.
+That sounds super gimmicky and half the time you’ll draw Alexstrasza instead of Malygos (not to mention that it might be a dead card once you draw your big minions already).

 If the meta is aggressive enough Wrath might find it’s way back into the deck.
 Two for deal three is pretty good against early aggro minions, and at worst the card is a 2-mana cycle.